kezza2k7/estopiadevelopments/Minecraft Plugins/plugins.md

 4. A plan is made with you and us *This may invovle a call*

-5. You make a payment to us.
+5. You make a payment to us via Paypal.

 6. The Minecraft Plugin Developer will still be here to awnswer any follow up questions or any changes to the plan.